March 13, 2025

 Rules & Regulations

-As a UK citizen and non-EU foreigner, you need to complete some essential bureaucratic processes in order to be able to legally buy a house in Spain.
+As a UK citizen and non-EU foreigner, you need to complete some essential bureaucratic processes to be able to legally buy a house in Spain.

 -